 Citizen Review Board (CRB)

 Citizen Review Boards consist of volunteer members that review the status of cases involving children for both the child welfare and juvenile court system.
 Members are people in the community who volunteer to be appointed by the Chief Judge to serve.
-Douglas County has a sufficient number of cases that we actually have a total of five boards consisting of six members per board.
+Douglas County has a sufficient number of cases that we actually have a total of five boards consisting of up to six members per board.

 You may be able to apply your talents and interests to assist the Douglas County Citizen Review Board (CRB) in a variety of ways.
 Prospective volunteers for board membership should read the Volunteer Position Description (PDF format), which explains the appointment procedure.
 No such description or outline applies to skill specific volunteers, since their tasks are more varied and not statutorily defined.
 You will need to have Adobe Acrobat Reader to open these documents.
 We are looking forward to visiting with skilled Office Suite users.